Here’s How Your Insurance Might Cover a Bike Accident

 Another smart thing to do is to carry uninsured motorist coverage in all car insurance policies, as this is going to give the victim the possibility to recover the PIP minimum amount and extra medical fees.

-In order to do this, the cyclist must file a proper claim and call the police to obtain a report.
+To do this, the cyclist must file a proper claim and call the police to obtain a report.
 This type of insurance is especially useful in hit-and-run cases where the at-fault car cannot be identified.

 Homeowner’s insurance is helpful in cases where the cyclist was at fault for the accident, as it prevents them from taking financial liability for the damages they may have caused, such as property or health damages.